4ahmns2122-VR/VRProjekt2122-ddan/README.md

 # Changes
 18.11.21 Added Maze, compatible with VR Headset and Simulation inclution.
 Ready for first release on the 25th of November 2021.
+06.12.21 Added "Trees", set the PuzzlePositions.
+09.12.21 Created the first Scripts.
+10.12.21 Finished the first Puzzle
+16.12.21 Created the Second Puzzle, Trigger is already working, sounds must still be included.